-Now, coffee is a regular part of my day, and… well, afternoon.
-Coffee, not only wakes me up, but it is something I look forward to (Coffee lovers know what I mean).
+Now, coffee is a regular part of my day, and … well, afternoon.
+Coffee, not only wakes me up, but it is something I look forward to.
 I love it with sweets or with a good book.
 It gives me sustaining power.
 I love coffee shops, talking in coffee shops and receiving gift cards to Starbucks from my family.
 My thought is, “You can never have enough coffee gift cards!”

 When I don’t have my regular dose of coffee, I hate to say it, but I pay with a headache.
 Ok, so I depend on it.
 There are times I have given it up, but normally, (everyday) I feel the need for it to sustain me.
 I am grateful for a good cup of Joe.